TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Conclusion

 \section{Conclusion}

-We present TextCenGen, a novel shift in T2I generation.
-This model abandons the traditional method of adapting text to pre-defined images for a more flexible, text-focused approach.
+We present TextCenGen, a plug-and-play method for text-friendly image generation and requires no additional training while well balancing both semantic fidelity and visual quality.
+This method abandons the traditional method of adapting text to pre-defined images.
 TextCenGen modifies images to adapt text, employing force-directed cross-attention guidance to arrange whitespace.
 Furthermore, we have integrated a system to identify and relocate conflicting objects and a spatial exclusion cross-attention constraint for low saliency in whitespace areas.

 Our approach has certain limitations.
-The force-directed cross-attention guidance, assuming convexity and centering on object centroids, may not be suitable for non-convex shapes.
-This could lead to reduced size or fragmentation of objects.
+The force-directed cross-attention guidance, which assumes convexity and centering on object centroids, may not be suitable for non-convex shapes.
+This may lead to reduced size or fragmentation of objects.
 Future work will address these challenges to improve the quality of the output images.
-Additionally, we observed the generation of unintended objects in blank areas not mentioned in the original prompts.
-Future work could use BLIP-2~\cite{li2023blip} to update image prompts and detect new conflict objects.